 - We ask you not to arrive at the hospital too long before your appointment time.

-- If you are too early for your appointment, please wait in the central area (the Plein or Passage where you enter the hospital).
+- If you are too early for your appointment, please wait in the central area (Het Plein/the Square or Passage) where you enter the hospital.

 - No more than one person may accompany you or your child.